japila-books/apache-spark-internals/docs/history-server/SQLHistoryListener.md

 == SQLHistoryListener

-`SQLHistoryListener` is a custom link:spark-sql-SQLListener.adoc[SQLListener] for xref:index.adoc[History Server].
-It attaches link:spark-sql-webui.adoc#creating-instance[SQL tab] to History Server's web UI only when the first link:spark-sql-SQLListener.adoc#SparkListenerSQLExecutionStart[SparkListenerSQLExecutionStart] arrives and shuts <<onExecutorMetricsUpdate, onExecutorMetricsUpdate>> off.
+`SQLHistoryListener` is a custom spark-sql-SQLListener.md[SQLListener] for index.md[History Server].
+It attaches spark-sql-webui.md#creating-instance[SQL tab] to History Server's web UI only when the first spark-sql-SQLListener.md#SparkListenerSQLExecutionStart[SparkListenerSQLExecutionStart] arrives and shuts <<onExecutorMetricsUpdate, onExecutorMetricsUpdate>> off.
 It also handles <<onTaskEnd, ends of tasks in a slightly different way>>.

 NOTE: Support for SQL UI in History Server was added in SPARK-11206 Support SQL UI on the history server.